DJ Flume Sparks Controversy After Performing Oral Sex On Paige Elkington Live At Burning Man

-The New York Post reports that Australia’s DJ Flume performed oral sex live stage for his rumored girlfriend, Paige Elkington.
+The New York Post reports that Australia’s DJ Flume performed oral sex live on stage for his rumored girlfriend, Paige Elkington.
 Although footage of the incident was originally posted on Elkington’s Instagram Story, it has since been deleted and is now available on Twitter.

-Attendees of the Burning Man festival weren’t happy about the people using their phones to document the sex act, as phone use is discouraged during the nine-day Nevada event in the Black Rock Desert.
+Attendees of the Burning Man festival weren’t happy about the people using their phones to document the sex act, as phone use is discouraged during the nine-day Nevada event in Black Rock Desert.
 Others took to social media to criticize Flume for his “technique.”

 “Straight white men are something else i swear,” one user wrote.

-“It looks like he doesn’t know what he’s doing, I mean if your going to do bold n do something like that don’t half ass it,” another chimed in.
+“It looks like he doesn’t know what he’s doing, I mean if your going to do bold n do something like that don’t half a** it,” another chimed in.

 Elkington has over 90,000 Instagram followers and sells temporary tattoos via her online store.
 Back in 2018, she became a meme after a photo of her and Jeff Goldblum went viral.
 Most recently, she posted a picture of a temporary leg tattoo on Instagram and used it to claim that the social media network doesn’t have the right to share her content.